 For example, someone with impaired vision might use a screen reader (software that lets a user navigate a website and ‘read out’ the content), braille display or screen magnifier.
 Or someone with motor difficulties might use a special mouse, speech recognition software or on-screen keyboard emulator.

 Information Services staff are responsible for making sure the website as a whole is accessible.
 This includes things like:

 - making sure site navigation can be used without a mouse

 - making sure text can be enlarged by the user without making the page unreadable

 - making sure that images used in the header and footer of pages have alternative text

 - making sure that forms have field labels

 - making sure that there is sufficient contrast between text and background colour

 You are responsible for making sure that the content that you create using the CMS is accessible.
 There are many CMS authors and many web pages on our sites, so we need you to take responsibility for your own content.
 You may already be creating accessible content, but take a look at the document below to make sure you are following these guidelines.

-Please book yourself onto a Digital Accessibility Training for CMS Users session as soon as you can.
+Please work through Digital Accessibility Training for CMS Users as soon as you can.